whycody/GoNext/README.md

 ### Sprint 0 Plan

-- Cel: opis projektu
+- Goal: project description
-- Dates: od 10.03 do 17.03, 1 tydzień
+- Dates: from 10.03 to 17.03, 1 week
-- Zadania Sprint 0:
+- Sprint 0 Tasks:
-    - Task1 – Napisać Zespół
+    - Task1 - Write the Team
-    - Task2 – Napisać Wizję i Zakres(Vision and Scope)
+    - Task2 - Write the Vision and Scope
-    - Task3 – Napisać Wymagania
+    - Task3 - Write the Requirements
-    - Task4 – Napisać DoD(Definition of Done)
+    - Task4 - Write DoD
-    - Task5 – Napisać Architekturę i projektowanie(Achritecture and Design)
+    - Task5 - Write the Architecture and Design
-    - Task6 – Napisać Plan Ryzyków(Risk Plan)
+    - Task6 - Write the Risk Plan
-    - Task7 – Napisać Pre-Gane
+    - Task7 - Write the Pre-Gane
-    - Task8 – Napisać Plan Wydania(Release plan)
+    - Task8 - Write Release Plan
-    - Task9 – Napisać Przyrosty Produktu(Product increments)
+    - Task9 - Write Product increments
-    - Task10 – Stworzyć Tablicę Produktu(Product Board)
+    - Task10 - Create Product Board
-    - Task11 – Stworzyć Tablicę dla Sprintów
+    - Task11 - Create a Board for Sprints
-    - Task12 – Stworzyć US w PB, oszacować trudność (SML), prioretyzować (MoSCoW), posortować
+    - Task12 - Create US in PB, estimate difficulty(SML), prioretize(MoSCoW), sort
-    - Task13 – Stworzyć repozytorium
+    - Task13 - Create a repository

 ***

-## Plan Wydania
+## Release Plan

-### Wydanie 1
+### Release 1

-- Cel: Definiujemy najważnejsze cechy projektu które są niezbędne dla minimalnej dziłalności aplikacji:
+- Goal: We define the most important features of the project that are necessary for the minimum operation of the application:
 <!-- MVP - Developed US1, US3, US4, US6 with a working interface. -->
     - Funckja1
     - Funkcja2
-- Data: 16.04
+- Date: 16.04
-- Wydanie: V1.0
+- Release: V1.0

 ***

-### Wydanie 2
+### Release 2

 - Goal: <!-- Final release – Developed US2 and US5.
 The interface is aestheaticaly pleasing and intuitive. -->
-    - Funkcja3
+    - Function3
-    - Funkcja4
+    - Function4
-    - Funkcja5
+    - Function5
 - Date: 16.05
-- Wydanie: V2.0
+- Release: V2.0

 ***

-## Przyrosty Produktu
+## Product Increments
 ### Sprint 1

-##### Plan Sprintu
+##### Sprint Plan

-- Cel: <!-- Create the base architecture of the app and basic interface. -->
+- Goal: <!-- Create the base architecture of the app and basic interface. -->
-    - Cel1
+    - Goal1
-    - Cel2
+    - Goal2

-- Daty: od 18.03 do 04.04, 2 tygdonie
+- Date: from 18.03 to 04.04, 2 weeks

 - To do:
-    - US1: opis US
+    - US1: US description
-    - US2: opis US
+    - US2: US description

-##### Przegląd Sprintu
+##### Sprint Analysis

-- Analiza: Analiza wystąpi po ukończeniu sprintu
+- Analysis: Analysis will occur after the sprint finishes

 - Version: 0.1